apache/servicecomb-website/_posts/2019-04-15-servicecomb-pack-eureka.md

 ![alpha_register_to_eureka]({{ site.url }}{{ site.baseurl }}/assets/images/2019-04-15-servicecomb-pack-eureka/alpha_register_to_eureka.png)

-Use `curl http://127.0.0.1:8761/eureka/apps/` You can see that Alpha's gRPC address and port have been registered in Eureka's Metadata
+Use `curl http://127.0.0.1:8761/eureka/apps/` You can see that Alpha's gRPC service address and port have been registered in Eureka's Metadata

 ```xml
 <applications>